Direct Stafford Loan

 In addition to signing and returning your Financial Assistance Letter to accept the offered Stafford Loan(s), all students borrowing a Stafford Loan for the first time at MassArt need to complete two additional steps in order to finalize their loan application, as described below.

 Entrance Counseling completely educates you about every aspect of the Federal Stafford Loan program.
-Once you complete the Entrance Counseling, you must submit the results of the Quiz to Massachusetts College of Art and Design, so we can verify that you have fulfilled this requirement before processing your loan.
-The college will receive an electronic notification that you have completed the Entrance Counseling and Quiz.
+The college will receive an electronic notification that you have completed the Entrance Counseling.

 - STEP 2: MASTER PROMISSORY NOTE